rust-unofficial/patterns/functional/lenses.md

 ## Lenses: Uniform Access Across Types

-A lens is a concept from functional progamming languages that allows accessing parts of a data type in an abstract, unified way.[^1] In basic concept, it is similar to the way Rust traits work with type erasure, but it has a bit more power and flexibility.
+A lens is a concept from functional programming languages that allows accessing parts of a data type in an abstract, unified way.[^1] In basic concept, it is similar to the way Rust traits work with type erasure, but it has a bit more power and flexibility.